Purchase the Day Trips Around Rochester book on Amazon

 Child-Sized Fun: 10 Ideas for Enjoying Spring Break in Rochester

-This guide offers a variety of fun activities for you and the kids to enjoy around Rochester during the spring school break.
+This guide offers a variety of fun family activities to enjoy around Rochester during the spring school break, April 12–20, 2025.

 Read more